Stochastic Perron for stochastic target games: Introduction

 \section{Introduction}

-We will extend the stochastic Perron method to analyze a stochastic (semi) game where a controller tries to find a strategy such that the controlled state process almost-surely \emph{reaches a given target} at a given finite time, no matter which control is chosen by an adverse player (nature).
-More precisely, the controller has access to a filtration generated by a Brownian motion and can observe and react to nature, who may choose a parametrization of the model to be totally adverse to the controller, in a non-anticipative way.
+We will extend the stochastic Perron method to analyze a stochastic (semi) game where a controller tries to find a strategy such that the controlled state process almost surely \emph{reaches a given target} at a given finite time, no matter which control is chosen by an adverse player (nature).
+More precisely, the controller has access to a filtration generated by a Brownian motion and can observe and react to nature, who may choose a parametrization of the model to be totally adverse to the controller, in a nonanticipative way.
 This stochastic target game was introduced and analyzed in \cite{Bouchard_Nutz_TargetGames}.

-In this paper, we will have a fresh look at the problem of \cite{Bouchard_Nutz_TargetGames} with a different methodology, namely the stochastic Perron method.
-Using this method we will be able to drop the assumption on the concavity of the Hamiltonian \cite{Bouchard_Nutz_TargetGames} assumes.
-Stochastic Perron method was introduced in \cite{Bayraktar_and_Sirbu_SP_LinearCase} for analyzing linear problems, \cite{Bayraktar_and_Sirbu_SP_DynkinGames} for Dynkin games involving free-boundary games, and in \cite{Bayraktar_and_Sirbu_SP_HJBEqn} for stochastic control problems.
-This method is a type of verification theorem, which identifies the value function as the unique solution of a corresponding HJB equation without going through the dynamic programming principle, but does not require the smoothness of the value function.
-It is a stochastic version of the Perron method in \cite{MR1118699} in that it creates classes of sub- and super-solutions that envelope the value function and are closed under maximization and minimization respectively.
-More recently, the stochastic Perron method was adjusted to solve exit time problems in \cite{MR3217159}, state constraint problems in \cite{ECP3616}, singular control problems in \cite{2014arXiv1404.7406B}, stochastic games in \cite{Sirbu_SP_elementary_strategy}, and control problems with model uncertainty in \cite{Sirbu_SP_CompanionPaper} and \cite{2014arXiv1409.6233B}.
-In this paper, we show how the main ideas of this method can be modified to analyze the stochastic target games of \cite{Bouchard_Nutz_TargetGames}.
+In this paper, we will have a fresh look at the problem of Bouchard and Nutz \cite{Bouchard_Nutz_TargetGames} with a different methodology, namely the stochastic Perron method.
+Using this method we will be able to drop the assumption on the concavity of the Hamiltonian assumed in \cite{Bouchard_Nutz_TargetGames}.
+The stochastic Perron method was introduced in \cite{Bayraktar_and_Sirbu_SP_LinearCase} for analyzing linear problems, in \cite{Bayraktar_and_Sirbu_SP_DynkinGames} for Dynkin games involving free-boundary games and in \cite {Bayraktar_and_Sirbu_SP_HJBEqn} for stochastic control problems.
+This method is a type of verification theorem, which identifies the value function as the unique solution to a corresponding HJB equation without going through the dynamic programming principle, but does not require the smoothness of the value function.
+It is a stochastic version of the Perron method \cite{MR1118699} in that it creates classes of sub- and super-solutions that envelope the value function and are closed under maximization and minimization, respectively.
+More recently, the stochastic Perron method was adjusted to solve exit time problems in \cite{MR3217159}, state constraint problems in~\cite{ECP3616}, singular control problems in~\cite{2014arXiv1404.7406B}, stochastic games in \cite{Sirbu_SP_elementary_strategy} and\vadjust{\goodbreak} control problems with model uncertainty in \cite{Sirbu_SP_CompanionPaper} and~\cite {2014arXiv1409.6233B}.
+In this paper, we show how the main ideas of this method can be modified to analyze the stochastic target games of Bouchard and Nutz \cite{Bouchard_Nutz_TargetGames}.